EngineersBox/PSX-Minecraft/README.md

 ### Utility Build Script

-Instead, you can use the utility script `build_container.sh` to bundle assets and compile the project, it essentially does the same with some extra controls.
-Usage is defined as such:
+Using the above image, the utility script `build_container.sh` can be used to bundle assets and compile the project, it essentially does the work of running the image, mounting directories, passing the right flags, etc.

 ```
 Usage: ./build_container.sh [<options>]